shreyas-a-s/ku-alerts/README.md

 It scrapes the University website's [notifications](https://exams.keralauniversity.ac.in/Login/check1) page using [soup](https://pypi.org/project/beautifulsoup4/), which is a python library that enables easy scraping of html webpages.

-It parses the table of notifications to find the latest notifications that contain the string `B.Tech` and it lists them using a neat-looking table which also contains a link to download each of those notifications.
+It parses the table of notifications to find the latest notifications that contain the `course` string and it lists them using a neat-looking table which also contains a link to download each of those notifications.

 For hosting this website, I have used the Web Server Gateway Interface (WSGI) with Flask to enable handling requests on Vercel with Serverless Functions.
 This means I am able to run backend code (python) *without* the need for a server, which is pretty cool.